flmaria/flmaria.github.io-source/content/posts/creating-your-personal-website-with-hugo-and-hosting-on-github-pages.md

 hugo server -D
 {{< / highlight >}}

-We can access it right now on your browser [http://localhost:1313/][localhost]
+We can access it locally right now on your browser [http://localhost:1313/][localhost]

 <imagem do website recem criado>

 ## Deploying

-Like I explained before, we have to create two repositories on Github.
+Like I've explained before, we have to create two repositories on Github.
 Access your Github account and create a repository called hugo_site and another called `<your_github_username>`.github.io

 Important: replace `<your_github_username>` with your exact Github username.